cockroachdb/docs/cockroachcloud/architecture.md

 #### Paid

-You can set your spend limit higher to maintain a high level of performance with larger workloads.
-If you have a spend limit, your cluster will not be throttled to baseline performance once you use all of your free earned RUs.
-Instead, it will continue to use burst performance as needed until you reach your spend limit.
-You will only be charged for the resources you use up to your spend limit.
-If you reach your spend limit, your cluster will revert to the baseline performance of 100 RUs per second.
+You can set your resource limit higher to maintain a high level of performance with larger workloads.
+If you have a resource limit, your cluster will not be throttled to baseline performance once you use all of your free earned RUs.
+Instead, it will continue to use burst performance as needed until you reach your resource limit.
+You will only be charged for the resources you use up to your resource limit.
+If you reach your resource limit, your cluster will revert to the baseline performance of 100 RUs per second.

 Depending on your workload, your budget will be used differently.
 For example, a cluster using very little storage space will have more of its budget available for burst performance, and vice versa.
-If you hit your spend limit, your cluster will be throttled down to baseline performance levels.
-If this occurs, you can opt to increase your spend limit, adjust your workload to stay within the current spend limit, or stay at the baseline performance level until the next month.
+If you hit your resource limit, your cluster will be throttled down to baseline performance levels.
+If this occurs, you can opt to increase your resource limit, adjust your workload to stay within the current resource limit, or stay at the baseline performance level until the next month.

 Storage always gets first priority in the budget since you need to be able to store your data first and foremost.
 The remainder of the budget is allocated to burst performance.
-You can theoretically reach your spend limit on burst performance in the first few minutes of a cluster being created.
+You can theoretically reach your resource limit on burst performance in the first few minutes of a cluster being created.
 If this happens, the cluster will be throttled back to the baseline performance and can reaccumulate burst capacity by using fewer RUs.

 ### Autoscaling